-Week 2 - SWAN Intervention
+Week 2- SWAN intervention

-Accessing Self: Who Am I?
-(Self-Exploration and Ontological Aspects, S-O of SOPHIE).
+Accessing self: who am I?
+(Self-exploration and Ontological aspects, S-O of SOPHIE).
 Participants engaged in a mindfulness activity using pebbles to ground themselves.
 After two minutes, participants were encouraged to share their experiences, reflecting on their state of mind.
 This activity was intended to support self-presence and reflection on what it means to be available to themselves in a given moment.
-They then completed a college entitled "Who am I?" where they selected and arranged images and words to reflect their personal journeys and aspects of their identity that may have been overshadowed by the demands of caring for a newborn.
+They then completed a college entitled 'Who am I?' where they selected and arranged images and words to reflect their personal journeys and aspects of their identity that may have been overshadowed by the demands of caring for a newborn.

-Week 3 - SWAN Intervention
+Week 3 - SWAN intervention

-Engaging with Self: How Am I?
-(Phenomenological-Humanistic-Ideological Aspects, P-H-I of SOPHIE).
+Engaging with self: how am I?
+(Phenomenological-Humanistic-Ideological aspects, P-H-I of SOPHIE).
 Participants used a range of objects to tell the story of their birth experiencing.
-This activity was aimed at supporting them to externalize and articulate complex emotions and memories and fostering a sense of validation and community.
-They then created "inside and outside masks" to express how their inner emotions might contrast with the façade they portray to the outside world.
+This activity was aimed at supporting them to externalise and articulate complex emotions and memories and fostering a sense of validation and community.
+They then created 'inside and outside masks' to express how their inner emotions might contrast with the façade they portray to the outside world.
 This was intended to support emotional regulation and self-awareness, by providing a space for mothers to explore their internal struggles and societal expectations.

-Week 4 - SWAN Intervention, Focus Group and Post-Intervention Survey

-Embracing Self (Existential aspect - E of SOPHIE).
-Participants created mandalas accompanied by soothing music.
-The repetitive patterns and symmetry of mandalas combined with the music were intended to promote relaxation.
-Participants also participated in a mindfulness exercise using flowers and leaves to explore what selfcompassion, empowerment, freedom, hope and peace meant to participants.
-A postintervention survey was administered, and participants also engaged in a focus group discussion about their experiences of the program.
+Week 4 - SWAN intervention, focus group and post-intervention survey participated in a mindfulness exercise using flowers and leaves to explore what selfcompassion, empowerment, freedom, hope and peace meant to participants.
+A postintervention survey was administered, and participants also engaged in a focus group discussion about their experiences of the programme.